 An Easy Quick Bread Recipe

-I’m sharing this delicious recipe for one of my all-time favorite quick breads.
-This incredibly moist classic banana bread recipe loaded with chocolate chips is a family favorite around here.
+This incredibly moist classic banana bread recipe, loaded with chocolate chips, is a family favorite around here.
 It’s made without yeast, so not only does it come together quickly, but it’s an easy starter recipe for beginner bakers and kids!

 Ingredients/shopping list

-- Butter, melted – The fat component that is needed.
+- Butter– The fat component that is needed.
 Instead of using vegetable oil, it adds a nice buttery note.
 I like to use unsalted butter for that extra flavor.

 - Large egg – The binding agent that helps to keep the structure of the bread.